 The best way to explore Folegandros is on foot.
 One feature of the island is the pleasant atmosphere that invites you to walk.
 The island’s small size in combination with the well-preserved network of old paved streets and footpaths is an attraction for hikers, allowing them to experience the riches of Folegandros’s historical character.
 The network of selected footpaths, with a total length of 20 kilometres, crosses a large part of the island's countryside and constitutes the Footpaths of Historical and Cultural Interest, which lead to destinations with a particular historical-cultural or environmental importance.
-The consequence of that is that everybody walks and hikes even along the paved roads, a much-preferred way to move by cars, scooters or buses.
-One may trek for 15 min. as for 4 hours.
+The consequence of that is that everybody walks and hikes even along the paved roads, rather than using cars, scooters or buses.
+One may trek from as little as 15 min. to 4 hours.
 There are many stops available on the way for someone to bathe, and choose to return via a different route.
 All routes are self-guided.
 For more info about the most attractive trekking routes and footpaths: https://www.folegandros.gr/en/the-island/paths-trails/ and https://www.folegandros.com/trekking/

 Scuba Diving / Free Diving / Snorkelling